Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** It must be given necessary information about the company's property from the owner for the agent to submit on the system
+* **AC1:** The agent must register all necessary property data into the system.
-* **AC2:** The program the agent interacts has to be functional
+* **AC2:** The program the agent interacts with has to be functional.
-* **AC3:** the client has to be able to communicate (on the same language) with the agent
+* **AC3:** The client has to be able to communicate (in the same language) with the agent.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on US004 in which the owner submits a request for a property sale or rent, choosing the responsible agent since the subject of US002 (the  agent) has to wait to be selected before he can start working.
+* There is a dependency on US004 in which the owner submits a request for a property sale or rent, choosing the responsible agent .
-The owner also submits the company property data to the agent through a phone call , without the property data the USS02 can't proceed because the agent can't publish any announcement.
+The owner submits the company property data to the agent through a phone call , without the property data the USS02 can't proceed because the agent can't publish any announcement.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:

+* Commision
+* property annoucment publishment

+* Selected data:
   * type of property (house ,apartment,basement ..etc..),
-	* house information (number of:bedrooms ,bathrooms, amount of sun exposure,number of rooms  )
-    * Commision
-    * property location
-    *

 **Output Data:**

-* Property anouncment
-* Data of a possible meeting with the client
+* (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)